 Careful planning for travel abroad will facilitate a safer and more successful journey.
 These resources can guide you through pre-departure preparations and ensure that you are meeting U-M requirements for University-related travel.
 Also visit the Health and Safety section of Global Michigan prior to travel.

-New Resource: Summer 2017 U-M Travel Guidance provides important information for international and domestic travel.
+Summer 2017 U-M Travel Guidance provides important information for international and domestic travel.

 The university has collected this list of resources to assist community members in their pre-departure planning to minimize delays, disruption, or inconvenience during your travel.
 Please note that University of Michigan does not represent faculty, staff, or students in personal legal matters.